 Use one of the following options to report a change to your previous attestation:

-- Complete and submit the Premium Surcharge Change Form.
-You can use the Premium Surcharge Help Sheet to help fill out the form.
+- Complete and submit the PEBB Premium Surcharge Attestation Change Form.
+You can use the PEBB Premium Surcharge Attestation Help Sheet to help fill out the form.

 Note: University of Washington employees must report a change through Workday.

 When can I report a change?